 Bob and Me

 So we posed near the cluster of clowns.
-I took off my jacket so my very fine t-shirt from Angie's Circus Diner (Hugo, OK) could be seen!
+I took off my jacket so my very fine t-shirt, (from Angie's Circus Diner in Hugo, OK) could be seen!
 Then we chatted some more.

 Actually Bob's stories of small town, Tonopah were more interesting than the Clown Motel history.
 He loved growing up in the once mining town, just a couple doors down from his Serbian grandmother.
 I loved hearing Bob talk about his grandmother first coming to Tonopah, as a mail order bride.
 And I had to laugh to hear that Bob was named after his Uncle Bob, who happened to go by the nickname, Bozo.